ninadkan/Jenkins/README.md

 # Jenkins
-DevOps using Jenkins, GCP and Git
+Simple project demonstrating the use of DevOps using Jenkins, GCP and Git